 Final results for this course will be made available through Access Adelaide.REPLACEMENT/ADDITIONAL ASSESSMENT

 On Medical or Compassionate Grounds

-To request a replacement/additional assessment on Medical or Compassionate grounds, appropriate forms should be obtained from your faculty office or the appropriate web site, completed and submitted in the appropriate time frame.
+To request a replacement/additional assessment on Medical or Compassionate grounds, appropriate forms should be obtained from the appropriate web site, completed and submitted in the appropriate time frame.
 Students are advised to refer to the university’s policy on examinations (see below).
 Academic staff will make the final decision regarding the offer of a replacement/additional assessment.
 Sitting a replacement/additional assessment is offered on this basis will result in a formal mark being awarded, i.e. pass, credit or distinction.
 Both written theory and practical replacement/additional assessments may be offered.